-- 4.1 Any delay in making a decision would inhibit local voluntary groups finalising their budget plans.
-The Council's reputation could also possibly be tarnished and the goodwill generated with local groups harmed. - 4.2 The Council could also be open to challenge for not adhering to the Best Value Guidance and the local Compact Agreement.
+- 4.1 Any delay in making a decision would inhibit local voluntary groups finalising their budget plans for 2014/15.
+The Council's reputation could also possibly be tarnished and the good relationships developed with local groups harmed. - 4.2 The Council would also be open to challenge for not adhering to the Best Value Guidance and the local Compact Agreement.